deckhouse/virtualization/docs/INSTALL.md

 Migration during the upgrade is performed once, if the migration was unsuccessful, the virtual machine owner will need to perform it themselves by either evict the virtual machine or reboot it.
 {{< /alert >}}

-Deckhouse Virtualization Platform components can be updated automatically, or with manual confirmation as updates are released in the update channels.

-For information on the versions available on the update channels, visit the site at https://releases.deckhouse.io/.
+For information on versions available at the update channels, visit https://releases.deckhouse.io/.